ex-neskoro/AccountService/README.md

 This project utilizes Spring Security features for managing users' permissions.
 By that, users can't reach api methods that they shouldn't be able to reach.
 For example, a user can only see his payments, but not the payments of other users, only a user with an Administrator role can lock and unlock other users, and so on.
+And, of course, all users' passwords hashed before saving in the database.

-Another security feature that Account Service has is logging various security events, such as user register, user login, adding payments, and so on.
+Another security feature that Account Service has logging various security events, such as user register, user login, adding payments, and so on.
 It saves the events to the database.
 Also, you can grant an Auditor role for user — it brings him an opportunity to check all security events that happen in Account Service system.

 Account Service also has a logging-failure system that can detect brute force attack on a user account and automatically block that account for further inspection and unlocking by administrator.

+### SSl

+For further security enhancement, this project uses HTTPS protocol by default.
+You should only add your ssl certificate, and encryption will apply to all requests to service and responses from service.

 ---